qdraw/starsky/starsky/starskywebftpcli/readme.md

 ## starskyWebFtpCli docs

+Copy a content package to a ftp server.
 Run the `starskyWebHtmlCli` first, to create a 'content package' A 'content package' is a folder with static html files and resized images.

 ### AppSettings